AndreaDiotallevi/CV/README.md

 #### Music

 I have been playing the piano since the age of five, and music has always been integral to my life.
-The habit of practicing and composing pieces of music has tought me how to concentrate for long hours and build a balanced and grounded mindset.
+The habit of practicing and composing pieces of music has taught me how to concentrate for long hours and build a balanced and grounded mindset.
 In June 2009 I received the piano diploma from the Conservatory of Ancona, Italy.

 #### Chess